t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux-docker.md

 1. Binary Hacks.
 The original Linux `pkserver` binary from People Can Fly is very limited.
 It starts with the hardcoded `+dedicatedserver +map +port` parameters which cannot be overriden and only accepts the `+interface` and `+private` command line options.
 You are not able to pass custom `-lscripts` and `-cfg`.
 However, it's possible hack the `pkserver` binary to accept custom `LScripts.pak` and `config.ini`.
 The method is described [here](../hacking/hack-linux-bin.md).
 This Docker image contains that binary hack.

+    !!!
+Note
+        The new updated [**Linux binary**](https://www.moddb.com/games/painkiller/downloads/painkiller-linux-server-164-full-openspy) by XDavidXtreme addressed all of those issues and you can pass parameters to the docker container.
+It has been integrated into this docker package.

+        - gamespy.com was replaced with openspy.net
+        - Fixed the "%s" symbols vulnerability that could crash the server
+        - "+map" (sets the initial map) and "+port" options now correcly override config.ini parameters
+        - Added "-cfg" option like in the "Painkiller.exe" Windows binary to indicate a custom config.ini file
+        - Added "-lscripts" option like in the "Painkiller.exe" Windows binary to indicate a custom LScripts.pak
+        - Cfg.ServerMaps now update properly during the server initiation (Cfg:Load and Tweak:Load were removed from the binary) so you no longer need to indicate a maplist in both Cfg.ServerMaps{Gamemode} (for example, Cfg.ServerMapsCTF) and Cfg.ServerMaps.
+Only indicating maplist in Cfg.ServerMaps{Gamemode} will be enough.
+        - Disabled server CD check

 2. Docker environment variables.
 The Docker image also has a script that allows to pass the `Cfg_` environment variables to the Docker container that will override parameters in the default `config.ini` with the similar names.
 For example, you can pass the `Cfg_ServerPort` variable and it will override the `Cfg.ServerPort` parameter in the `config.ini` file.

 3. Outdated `gamespy.com` was replaced with `openspy.net` in the binary as well.